 Many consumers – and hence, potential patients – already have an interest in smart devices that record every step they take, their heart rates, sleeping habits, etc., on a permanent basis.
 All this vital information can be coupled with other trackable data to identify potential health risks lurking.
-A chronic insomnia and an elevated heart rate can signal a risk for future heart disease for instance.
-Patients are directly involved in the monitoring of their own health, and incentives from health insurances can push them to lead a healthy lifestyle (e.g.: giving money back to people using smart watches).
+Chronic insomnia and an elevated heart rate can signal a risk for future heart disease for instance.
+Patients are directly involved in the monitoring of their own health, and incentives from health insurance can push them to lead a healthy lifestyle (e.g.: giving money back to people using smartwatches).

 5) Prevent Opioid Abuse In The US

 Our fourth example of big data healthcare is tackling a serious problem in the US.
 Here’s a sobering fact: as of this year, overdoses from misused opioids have caused more accidental deaths in the U.S. than road accidents, which were previously the most common cause of accidental death.

 Analytics expert Bernard Marr writes about the problem in a Forbes article.
 The situation has gotten so dire that Canada has declared opioid abuse to be a “national health crisis,” and President Obama earmarked $1.1 billion dollars for developing solutions to the issue while he was in office.